n-kmron/mylinux/mylinux.md

 * `make menuconfig` add same configuration as gentoo kernel (see instructions.md)
 * `date` to have the starting time
 * `make -j 2; date` to compile and have the ending time

+For me, it started 16:36:04 at and finished at 17:01:25, so a total time of 00:25:21

+Now, we can copy this kernel into our boot partition and giving a name

+* `cp /usr/src/linux-6.6.15/arch/x86/boot/bzImage /boot/kernel-linux-6.6.15-NOUPOUE`

+We now need to update the grub

+* `grub-mkconfig -o /boot/grub/grub.cfg`

+And now, we have to change the `grub.cfg` file to allow the OS on /dev/sda5:

+* `/kernel-6.6.15-NOUPOUE root=/dev/sda5 console=tty0 console=ttyS1 rootfstype=ext4 rw`

+And we need to activate in the VM settings the tty1 console : when the VM is shutted down > VM > Settings > Serial port > use output file (put a path on your physical machine)